-New Mexico is home to more than 135,000 veterans, and almost half of them are under the age of 65.
-For those former service members interested in operating businesses, nonprofit organizations and state and federal agencies can help with business formation, certification, and contract acquisition that levels the playing field for vets that have spent their careers out of the private sector.
+New Mexico is home to more than 124,000 veterans, a population tied for the sixth-highest concentration in the nation.
+Almost half of them are under the age of 65.
+For those former service members interested in operating businesses, nonprofit organizations and state and federal agencies can help with business formation, certification, and contract acquisition that levels the playing field for vets who have spent their careers out of the private sector.

 Veterans come to the private-sector workforce with a lot to offer, including advanced training in specialized fields such as logistics, security, information technology, personnel management and administration.
 They understand the complexities of doing business with the U.S. government and the importance of following instructions and protocol.
 They appreciate the need for teamwork and leadership, and they work well under pressure.
 In other words, veterans have the skills needed to start and manage a business.